isueit/program_catalog/README.md

-# PlannedPrograms
+# EducationalPrograms

-This module creates a content type for Planned Programs, then pulls information into this content type, and provides view(s) to display this information.
+This module creates a content type for Educational Programs, then pulls information into this content type, and provides view(s) to display this information.